Beef Tataki for Two

-.
-Let’s pretend for a second that there was a man in my life and that he and I had planned on spending a lovely evening together, just the two of us.
+Let’s pretend for a second that there was actually a man in my life and that he and I had planned on spending a lovely evening together, just the two of us.
 No work, no phone calls, no distractions from the outside world.
-Even the dogs would have to keep a low profile…
+Even the animals would have to keep a low profile…

 Of course, part of the plan for the evening would be to enjoy a good meal together, have a glass of wine maybe (yeah, I do that sometimes, you know!) and exchange thoughts on subjects that we’d both find fascinating, like the nutritional value and amazing properties of cauliflower, for instance, or what movements we were planning on incorporating in our next workout.